JCSDA-internal/yamlprocessor/README.md

   - martian
 ```

-At runtime, we can run the `demo-app-conf-process INFILE OUTFILE`
+At runtime, we can run the `yp-data INFILE OUTFILE`
 command to process and recombine the YAML files.

 To split the schema to support these YAML files, however, we'll
-use the `demo-schema-process SCHEMA-FILE CONFIG-FILE` command.
+use the `yp-schema SCHEMA-FILE CONFIG-FILE` command.
 For this command to work, we need to supply it with some settings
 to tell it where to split up the schema in the syntax: